 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”
 Find our full disclosure here.

 Rarely do we frost or ice our gingerbread cookies.
 For one, they get eaten so quickly that I don’t have a chance.
 For two, my family really doesn’t seem to need the additional sugar to enjoy their charm.
 And, why fight that?
-This recipe is the one that we use to create our gingerbread men, our gingerbread biscotti (coming soon!), and our gingerbread trees (also coming soon).
+This recipe is the one that we use to create our gingerbread biscotti and our gingerbread trees.
 It is one that you’ll put into your files and pull out each year.
-It’s simple, it tastes great, and why mess with that?
+This recipe is simple, it tastes great, and why mess with that?

 We have a story here on NellieBellie about my son Levi and his desire to make a gingerbread ninja… this is the recipe used for that.
 Almost all children that have gone through elementary school have heard the Gingerbread Man story and probably even made gingerbread men in class.
 It seems to be a tradition developed over the years in elementary schools.
 And I LOVE IT!!

 I simply adore my children learning the value of tradition, of “old-school”, of simplicity, and something that is simply good.
-No fancy gimmiks with gingerbread cookies.
-There doesn’t need to be, does there!
-And oh, what it does to the soul to eat the best gingerbread cookies (real, homemade ones!) over the holidays!!
+There are no fancy gimmiks with gingerbread cookies.
+Because there doesn’t need to be, does there?
+Oh, what it does to the soul to eat the best gingerbread cookies (real, homemade ones!) over the holidays!!

 Best Gingerbread Cookies